Minnesota Vixen: 2008

+2013

+Competing in the IWFL Tier II, the Vixen posted a 6–3 regular-season record in 2013 and returned to the playoffs.

+The season began with a forfeit win over the Rockford Riveters, followed by a narrow 20–26 road loss to the Wisconsin Warriors.
+The Vixen stumbled again against the Madison Blaze (0–26) but rebounded with a gritty 6–0 win on the road against the Iowa Crush.
+Another forfeit win against Rockford helped steady their record, and momentum grew as the Vixen defeated the Warriors 51–7 in a dominant home performance.

+They split their final two regular-season games—falling to Madison on the road (6–40) but finishing strong with a 26–6 victory over Iowa.
+Earning a postseason spot, the Vixen advanced past the Warriors by forfeit in the first round of the IWFL Tier II playoffs but fell just short in a tight 14–18 loss to the Arlington Impact.

+2013 also marked the arrival of a key figure in Vixen history: Laura Brown joined the team as a rookie.
+Her passion for the game and leadership qualities would eventually lead her to become the team’s owner, playing a central role in shaping the Vixen’s future both on and off the field.

 2014

 In 2014, the current owner Laura Brown acquired the Vixen and runs operations with co-owner James Brown.
 They named Brandon Pelinka head coach along with Damion Topping as defensive coordinator and Adam Griffith as special teams coordinator.
-The Vixen also brought in 2 new coaches: running backs coach Jeff Gehring and defensive backs coach Darrion Branscomb.
-That season, the Vixen went 6-2 and appeared in the Legacy Bowl, facing the Carolina Queens.
-In 2014, the Minnesota Vixen also established a relationship with Northwestern Health Sciences University as their Official Integrative Sports Care Provider.
+The Vixen also brought in two new coaches: running backs coach Jeff Gehring and defensive backs coach Darrion Branscomb.
+That season, the Vixen went 6–2 and appeared in the Legacy Bowl, facing the Carolina Queens.

 2015

-In 2015, the Vixen moved to their current home stadium, Simley Athletic Field in Inver Grove Heights and brought in Brian Mr_Announcerguy Sweeney as the stadium voice for the team.
-In addition, Town Square Television started televising all Vixen home games and offering live web-stream as well.
+In 2015, the Vixen moved to Simley Athletic Field in Inver Grove Heights.
+In addition, Town Square Television started televising all Vixen home games and offering live web-stream.
 The team had another successful year, finishing 6–2, just missing the post-season.

 2016

 The Vixen added Coach Danny Ekstrand as wide receivers coach in 2016.
-The Vixen team then went undefeated (8-0) with the Vixen defense only allowing one touchdown the entire regular season.
+The Vixen team then went undefeated (8–0) with the Vixen defense only allowing one touchdown the entire regular season.
 They earned their first IWFL Midwest Division Title.
-The Vixen then hosted the New York Sharks at home stadium Simley Athletic Field setting a new attendance record of over 1,100 fans.
+The Vixen then hosted the New York Sharks at home stadium Simley Athletic Field, setting a new attendance record of over 1,100 fans.
 The Vixen won the game in double overtime with a 101-yard interception returned for a touchdown by rookie Crystal Ninas.
 The winning play was highlighted on ESPN's Sports Center's Top Tens Plays of the Week and earned the Vixen's firsts ever conference title.
-The Vixen then went on to face the Utah Falconz in the IWFL World Championship Game in South Carolina losing 6-49.
+The Vixen then went on to face the Utah Falconz in the IWFL World Championship Game in South Carolina losing 6–49.